morbidcamel101/VFT/README.md

 This is a simplified equation, and in a real-world scenario, creating such an equation would require extensive theoretical groundwork and experimental evidence.
 The provided equation is a representation based on our previous discussion and is intended for illustrative purposes.

-Certainly!
-The elegance of \( E = mc^2 \) is in its simplicity and choice of universally recognized variables.
+# Special Relativity

 To create a memorable equation for the Vacuum Field Theory (VFT), let's pick concise symbols that have some intuitive meaning:

 1. \( V \) for Vacuum Energy.
 2. \( \delta \) (Greek letter delta) for the intrinsic vacuum fluctuations.
 This gives a sense of change or disturbance.